mackenzieleach/screwthereview/README.md

 &nbsp;

 ## Technical Approach
 To successfully develop this application, it requires access to a large dataset containing experiences such as restaurants, bars, parks and more.
-The Yelp Fusion API contains recommednations for businesses to be used in the pseudo-random experience recommendation.
+The Yelp Fusion API contains recommedations for businesses to be used in the pseudo-random experience recommendation.
 The application will make calls to the Yelp Fusion API for each search that is performed in the generation of a random experience.
 For example, if a user requests their experience to be a restaurant with Chinese cuisine, we will call the Yelp Fusion API with these filters and randomly select from the results returned to present the user with an experience.
 We make the assumption that the data for experiences provided by the Yelp API is current and frequently updated.

 &nbsp;